Art History.

 and not to brag, but I did get a 5 on the exam.

-importantly, this AP class employs an unique curriculum.
-It revolves around a list of two-hundred fifty artworks, across all of human history and the world. there are still units and time periods to learn, but you are meant to know this list inside and out when the exam rolls around. as a student, they become instantly recognizable, and each has a unique relationship to the rest of the list, as well as a distinct impact on their own.
+Importantly, this class employs a unique curriculum.
+It revolves around a list of two-hundred fifty artworks, that span all of history and the world. there are units and periods to learn, but you know this list inside and out when the exam rolls around.
+As a student, each piece becomes instantly recognizable, and each has a unique relationship to the rest of the list, as well as a distinct impact on their own.

-all of this is only relevant because the summer after my senior year, I was traveling in Colorado with my father, and when we arrived he told me he had planned for us to visit Mesa Verde National Park.
-I lit up at that news - because the Mesa Verde cliff dwellings are on the AP 250 list - and I was going to see it in person! and, by coincidence, a few months later I found myself in France with my cousins, and subsequently was able to see sixteen more 250’s in person over the span of a week.
+All of this is relevant because the summer I graduated, I was traveling in Colorado with my father—when we arrived he revealed we were going to visit Mesa Verde National Park.
+I lit up at that—because the Mesa Verde cliff dwellings are on the 250 list—and I was going to see them in person!
+And a few months later I found myself in France, and subsequently was able to see sixteen more 250’s in person over the span of a week.

 thus, I found myself with a impressive little start of a collection. and ever since, I have pledged to myself to attempt to see every 250 in person.